FormidableLabs/victory-docs/src/pages/docs/victory-label.md

 The `dy` prop defines a vertical shift from the `y` coordinate.
 This prop is affected by `capHeight`, `lineHeight`, and `verticalAnchor`, and the number of lines of text that make up the label.

-### angle

-The `angle` prop specifies the angle to rotate the text around its anchor point.

-### textAnchor
+### events

-The `textAnchor` prop defines how the text is horizontally positioned relative to the given `x` and `y` coordinates.
-Options are "start", "middle", "end", and "inherit".
+The `events` prop attaches arbitrary event handlers to the label component.
+This prop should be given as an object of event names and corresponding event handlers.
+When events are provided via Victory's event system, event handlers will be called with the event, the props of the component it is attached to, and an `eventKey`.

+*examples:* `events={{onClick: (evt) => alert("x: " + evt.clientX)}}`

-### verticalAnchor
+### index

-The `verticalAnchor` prop defines how the text is vertically positioned relative to the given `x` and `y` coordinates.
-Options are "start", "middle" and "end".
+The `index` prop represents the index of the datum in the data array. **This prop should not be set manually.**

-### capHeight
+### labelPlacement

-The `capHeight` prop defines a text metric for the font being used: the expected height of capital letters.
-This is necessary because of SVG, which (a) positions the *bottom* of the text at `y`, and (b) has no notion of line height.
-This prop should be given as a number of ems.
+The `labelPlacement` prop is used to specify the placement of labels relative to the data point they represent.
+This prop may be given as "vertical", "parallel" or "perpendicular".
+This props is particularly useful in polar charts, where it may be desireable to position a label either parallel or perpendicular to its corresponding angle.
+When this prop is not set, perpendicular label placement will be used for polar charts, and vertical label placement will be used for cartesian charts.

 ### lineHeight

 The `lineHeight` prop defines how much space a single line of text should take up.
 Note that SVG has no notion of line-height, so the positioning may differ slightly from what you would expect with CSS, but the result is similar: a roughly equal amount of extra space is distributed above and below the line of text.
 This prop should be given as a number of ems.

+### origin

+Victory components will pass an `origin` prop is to define the center point in svg coordinates for polar charts. **This prop should not be set manually.**

+### polar

+Victory components can pass a boolean `polar` prop to specify whether a label is part of a polar chart. **This prop should not be set manually.**

+### renderInPortal

+The `renderInPortal` prop specifies whether `VictoryLabel` should render text in place or within a `VictoryPortal`.
+Setting `renderInPortal` to true is equivalent to wrapping `VictoryLabel` in a `VictoryPortal`.
+This prop is false by default.

+### scale

+Victory components can pass a `scale` prop to their label component.
+This can be used to calculate the position of label elements from `datum`. **This prop should not be set manually.**

+### style

+The `style` prop defines a set of SVG style properties that will be applied to the rendered `<text/>` element.
+This prop should be given as an object, or array of objects.
+When this prop is given as an array of objects, each style object in the array will be applied to the corresponding `<tspan/>` in multi-line labels.

+### text

+The `text` prop defines the text `VictoryLabel` will render.
+The `text` prop may be given as a string, number, a function of `datum`, or an array of any of these.
+Strings may include newline characters, which `VictoryLabel` will split into separate `<tspan/>` elements.
+When `text` is given as an array, separate `<tspan/>` elements will be created for each element in the array.

+*examples:* `text={(datum) => "x: " + datum.x}`, `text="Apples\n(green)"`, `text={["first line", "second line"]}`

+### textAnchor

+The `textAnchor` prop defines how the text is horizontally positioned relative to the given `x` and `y` coordinates.
+Options are "start", "middle", "end", and "inherit".

 ### transform

 The `transform` prop applies a transform to the rendered `<text>` element.
 This prop may be supplied as a string or an object containing transform definitions.

+### verticalAnchor

+The `verticalAnchor` prop defines how the text is vertically positioned relative to the given `x` and `y` coordinates.
+Options are "start", "middle" and "end".

+### x

+The `x` prop defines the x coordinate to use as a basis for positioning the label element.

+### y

+The `y` prop defines the y coordinate to use as a basis for positioning the label element.